imichaelmoore/adsb-rust-dataset/README.md

 ## About dump1090 and SBS-1

-`dump1090` is a popular ADS-B (Automatic Dependent Surveillance-Broadcast) Mode S decoder built specifically for RTL-SDR devices.
+`dump1090` is a popular ADS-B Mode S decoder built specifically for RTL-SDR devices.
 When run, it outputs aircraft data in SBS-1 format on port 30003.
 This format provides real-time information about airborne aircraft, including details like speed, position, altitude, and more.

 ## About DataSet (formerly known as Scalyr)